 Brian M. Sutin, Ph.D.

 Brian M. Sutin consults in system engineering, system architecture, optical systems, and control systems for the aerospace, astronomy, and consumer electronics industries.

 After graduating from University of California San Diego in applied mathematics, Brian began his career as a Faculty Research Assistant at the University of Maryland, writing calibration software for an astronomical millimeter-wave interferometer.
 He then attended University of California Santa Cruz to get a doctorate in Astrophysics.
 For his post-doctoral position, Brian worked with Harland Epps at Lick Observatory on various astronomical spectrometers for the Keck Telescope in Hawaii.
-He then moved to the Carnegie Institution for Science, where he was in charge of the optics for the IMACS spectrometer for the Magellan Telescope in Chile.
+He then moved to the Carnegie Institution for Science, where he was in charge of the optics for the IMACS spectrometer now on the Magellan Telescope in Chile.